michael-m-rosenthal/CPPSPICE/README.md

 ## Download CSPICE from NAIF

-I have already included `cspice` in this repository
+I have already included `cspice` in this repository.
 In retrospect, I probably should have git ignored this entire directory.
 I made a script called `download_and_unzip_linux_64_cspice.sh` that will download and unzip CSPICE.
 You can run the script with the following command.